javascript-tutorial/zh.javascript.info/1-js/01-getting-started/1-intro/article.md

 Different engines have different "codenames".
 For example:

-- [V8](https://en.wikipedia.org/wiki/V8_(JavaScript_engine)) -- in Chrome and Opera.
+- [V8](https://en.wikipedia.org/wiki/V8_(JavaScript_engine)) -- in Chrome, Opera and Edge.
 - [SpiderMonkey](https://en.wikipedia.org/wiki/SpiderMonkey) -- in Firefox.
-- ...There are other codenames like "Chakra" for IE, "ChakraCore" for Microsoft Edge, "Nitro" and "SquirrelFish" for Safari, etc.
+- ...There are other codenames like "Chakra" for IE, "JavaScriptCore", "Nitro" and "SquirrelFish" for Safari, etc.

 The terms above are good to remember because they are used in developer articles on the internet.
 We'll use them too.
-For instance, if "a feature X is supported by V8", then it probably works in Chrome and Opera.
+For instance, if "a feature X is supported by V8", then it probably works in Chrome, Opera and Edge.

 ```smart header="How do engines work?"